Child poverty in the United States

 A large proportion of children in the United States experience poverty.
 As of 1992, children were the largest age group living below the poverty line, and around 1 in 5 children were affected as of 2016.
 Child poverty is measured using absolute and relative methods.
 It is caused by many factors, including race, education, and family structure, but ultimately race correlates with these factors.
 There are multiple effects due to this.
 Effects on health and development cause lifelong problems and lower educational outcomes, and food insecurity can also be caused by child poverty.
 The United States government has put in place programs using tax credits and transfers.
 There are also community programs that have impacted specific communities that have high child poverty rates.
 For future policies, research suggests that greater investment directed to children and families in poverty and connections between healthcare providers and financial services can lower the child poverty rate.
-In 2022, the child poverty rate climbed to 12.4% from 5.2% in 2021, largely as a result of the end of pandemic aid in late 2021.
+Under the Census Bureau's Supplemental Poverty Measure, 9.7 million children under age 18, or 13.4%, were in poverty in 2024, compared with 13.7% in 2023.